bobleesj/structure-analyzer-featurizer/README.md

 ### Output

-After running the script using `python main.py` and selecting the folder contianing `.cif` files, `.csv` files are generated.
+After running the script using `python main.py` and selecting the folder containing `.cif` files, `.csv` files are generated.
 For binary compounds, `binary_features.csv` with 124 features is generated.
 For ternary compounds, `ternary_features.csv` with 165 unique features is generated.
 For all types of compounds, `universal_featrues.csv` is generated.